 Submissions to the WSD2022 exhibitions must be realized performances, installations, site-specific events, etc. produced between September 2016 and September 2020.
 The Emerging Designer category is defined for designers who were a student at some time between September 2016 and September 2020.
-(You will be required to upload a proof of student status document, e.g., diploma or certification.) **The information regarding the exhibition criteria will be updated as soon as we have more information.**
+(You will be required to upload a proof of student status document, e.g., diploma or certification.) **The exhibition criteria is remaining the same.**

 If you would like to submit more than one production, you will apply with a different entry for each production.
 Each designer may submit an unlimited number of productions.
 If you designed for multiple disciplines on one production, you may choose to submit under the Performance Design category or, if you wish to only be considered for one discipline please choose the applicable category.